-41.11.030 Applicability and exemptions.
+Section 3.
+Section 41.10.030, Applicability and exemptions, to read as follows:

-(1) These regulations shall apply to all persons and in all territory within the boundaries of Clallam County except actions by persons on lands under the jurisdiction of the federal government or recognized Native American tribes,

-(2) Chapters 173-304.
-173-350 and 173-351 WAC shall be enforced by the Health Officer as applicable.

-(3) These regulations are intended to allow the Health Officer all of the authority needed to implement and enforce the regulation of solid waste in Clallam County.
+- (1) These regulations shall apply to all persons and in all territory within the boundaries of Clallam County except actions by persons on lands under the jurisdiction of the Federal government or recognized Native American tribes. - (2) Chapters 173-304, 173-350 and 173-351 WAC shall be enforced by the Health Officer as applicable. - (3) These regulations are intended to allow the Health Officer all of the authority needed to implement and enforce the regulation of solid waste in Clallam County.
 All statutes and regulations that apply to the regulation and management of solid waste in Washington State may be employed by the Health Officer when he or she has cause to do so.